 Who can Check Your Criminal History?

 Criminal history, criminal background, or criminal record checks can be performed in a multitude of circumstances.
 The Fair Credit Reporting Act (FCRA) limits the individuals who may perform a consumer report check on you.
 This includes criminal records, in addition to credit and employment history.
 Most employers use a Consumer Reporting Agency to acquire such reports.
 Regulated by the Federal Trade Commission (FTC), the FCRA allows consumer reporting agencies to report arrests that go back seven years.
+The FRCA makes sure that they are only reporting the most accurate information that is not excessively outdated or incomplete.
+If there is information found that is inaccurate, you have the right to report it and the agency will investigate your claim to make sure that all information is as genuine as possible.
 Fortunately, some states have enacted legislation that prohibits potential employers from considering arrests that did not result in a conviction when evaluating an applicant for employment.

 A consumer reporting agency is an organization that collects information on people, and then sells that information to businesses or landlords when they make an inquiry.
 For the most part, consumer reporting agencies collect data and maintain databases by acquiring information through paid access.
 The criminal record information that can be contained in this type of file are arrest records, convictions, geographic information, time served, other records maintained by law enforcement, sex offender registries, and even down to minute details like theft reports made by retail stores.